Mariagca/Rockets-Landing-Dispersion/Scripts/README.md

 If you are using Windows, or if you are not planning to actively test and instead want to run many hundreds of Monte Carlo simulations, it is recommended to run the code as a .py script rather than a notebook (.ipynb).
 This makes long runs more stable and easier to manage.

-This is the part of the code that runs the Monte Carlo:
+This is the part of the code that runs the Monte Carlo and builds landing dispersion statistics:

 ```bash